ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-03-hls-testing-using-jmeter-and-locust.md

  extinf = re.findall(r'#EXTINF:(.*),\n', response)
 ```

-This part is executed only under the condition that the list of chunks was found in the response of the first request i.e if (chunkListName != “null”).
+This part is executed only under the condition that the list of chunks was found in the response of the first request i.e if (chunkListName != "null").
 Now we will add the third request, it will be executed as many times as we receive parts in the request No. 2:

 ```
 while j < i: